openhab/openhab-addons/bundles/org.openhab.binding.http/README.md

 | `stateContent`          | yes      | -           | Content for state requests (if method is `PUT` or `POST`)                                                 |
 | `mode`                  | no       | `READWRITE` | Mode this channel is allowed to operate. `READONLY` means receive state, `WRITEONLY` means send commands. |

-Transformations need to be specified in the same format as Some channels have additional parameters.
+Some channels have additional parameters.
 When concatenating the `baseURL` and `stateExtension` or `commandExtension` the binding checks if a proper URL part separator (`/`, `&` or `?`) is present and adds a `/` if missing.